-Dr. Collin Clarke is an Assistant Professor in the Department of Anesthesia and Perioperative Medicine at Western University.
+Dr. Collin Clarke is an Associate Professor in the Department of Anesthesia and Perioperative Medicine at Western University.

 Following the completion of his anesthesia residency at Western University, Dr. Clarke completed an Interventional Pain Management Fellowship at Duke University Medical Center in North Carolina.
 During his fellowship, he focused primarily on the management of Complex Regional Pain as well as fluoroscopically guided interventions for the management of spinal mediated pain syndromes.